 Check-in/out Times: Check-in anytime after 2:00 pm on your arrival date.
 Check-out no later than 12:00 pm on your departure date.

 Hut Security Code: You will receive a separate email with the hut’s access code.

 Lights: The hut has a few LED “candle lights” and a kerosene lamp.
-Please bring headlamps or battery-powered lanterns.
+Please bring headlamps and/or battery-powered lanterns.

 Cooking: The hut is outfitted with a propane cookstove.
 There is no need to bring your own cooking device.
-Pots, pans, utensils, and other dishware for up to six people are provided.
+Pots, pans, utensils, dishes, french press, percolator, knives, colander, and cutting boards for up to six people are provided.

 Trash: Guests are expected to leave no trace in the hut and pack out all food and trash.

 Sleeping: The hut sleeps six comfortably.
 All new 6″ thick vinyl mattresses were installed in late 2022.
 Four mattresses in the upstairs loft are 38″ x 80″, the size of Twin Extra-Long sheets.
 Two mattresses on the downstairs futon are 30″ x 74″, the size of standard Twin sheets.
 All guests should bring your sleeping bag or blanket(s).
 There are no linens provided.

 Water: There is no potable water supply.
 However, guests may filter/treat water from the Nulhegan River.
 When the river is frozen, please melt snow using the pot situated on the wood stove.